cl0vo/cladhinter.ai/docs/DEPLOYMENT.md

 |----------|-------|
 | `VITE_BACKEND_URL` | `https://cladhunter-api.onrender.com` |

-Re-deploy.
-Vercel injects `VITE_BACKEND_URL` into the build so the client can reach the Render API.
-During local development override this value in `frontend/.env`.
+Redeploy.
+Vercel injects `VITE_BACKEND_URL` into the static build so the client targets the Render API while running on the public Vercel domain (for example `https://cladhunter.vercel.app`).
+Only override this value in `frontend/.env` when you are debugging locally.

 ---

-## 4. Local Development Checklist
+## 4. Local Debugging Checklist (optional)

 ```bash
 # install dependencies